TomTkacz/EasyMSE/README.md

 Open a terminal and clone the repository with `git clone "https://github.com/TomTkacz/EasyMSE.git"`

 Navigate to the root folder and enter `pip install -e .[dev]`

+Features that need added:

+* A more genericized Card class that can generate other types of cards (Planeswalker, Saga, etc.)
+* More unit tests!
+(I'm fairly new to them)